top of page

 When should an individual complete the autopsy request?

-We urge the victim’s family member or attorney to complete the autopsy request and contact us as soon as possible, ideally within 1-3 days following the death before embalming and burial.
+We urge the Decedent’s family member or attorney to complete the autopsy request as soon as possible.
+Ideally, the request should be completed within 1-3 days following the death before embalming and burial.
 However, cases reported after a longer period of time will still be reviewed for acceptance.

 What services are provided through the Autopsy Initiative?